A Style Guide for Students Writing Papers and Reports

 Period (full stop)

 The period is used to end a sentence, as well to identify an abbreviation.
 The two are actually distinguished in type-setting: a period designating an abbreviation (and nothing else) is followed by a normal inter-word space, while a period at the end of a sentence is followed by a longer inter-sentence space.
-Many formatters (incl. web browsers) automatically produce an inter-sentence space after each period; this is wrong if it is not the actual end of the sentence, and must be overwritten by forcing an inter-word space (e.g. in HTML say “NICTA Ltd. is headquartered in Sydney”).
+Many formatters (incl. web browsers) automatically produce an inter-sentence space after each period; this is wrong if it is not the actual end of the sentence, and must be overwritten by forcing an inter-word space (e.g. in HTML say “ACME Ltd. is headquartered in Woolloomooloo”).
 LaTeX does it right for abbreviations ending in capitals, but otherwise the period must be followed by a backslash.

 Quotation marks

 There isn't complete agreement on that in the British-speaking world.
-I recommend the following rules, which are compatible with the British as well as the (stricter) American rules:
+I recommend the following rules, which are compatible with the British as well as the (stricter) American rules: Note that the LaTeX csquote package automates much of this.

 Definitions/introductions of new terms